JessicaW02/Jessica-Wang-Portfolio/README.md

 # Jessica-Wang-Portfolio

-# 👋 Hi, I'm Jessica Wang
+# Thank you for stopping by and taking the time to explore my data science portfolio!

-Welcome to my data science portfolio!
+My name is Jessica (Diya) Wang.
 I'm a graduate student at the University of Chicago, with a background in Economics and Mathematics.
 I’m passionate about using data to solve real-world business problems, especially in the fields of:

-- 📊 Financial Risk Analysis
+- Financial Risk Analysis
-- 📈 Investment Strategy and Portfolio Optimization
+- Investment Strategy and Portfolio Optimization
-- 💡 Predictive Modeling for Business Decisions
+- Predictive Modeling for Business Decisions

 ---